-1. Go to the grocery store and buy a loaf of English Muffin Bread in your bakery section - trust me, do it.
+1. Go to the grocery store and buy a loaf of English Muffin Bread in your bakery section - trust me, do it!

 2. Use real butter, please.

-7. Crack the egg into the center, sprinkle with salt and freshly cracked pepper, cook on either side according to how well done you like your egg.
+7. Crack the egg into the center of the bread where you cutout the piece, sprinkle with salt and freshly cracked pepper, let cook on either side according to how well done you like your egg.

 8. Serve with the small cutout piece of toast as a garnishment, don't throw it out, that little piece is delicious - especially when you toast it to a golden crisp!